Little Havana: Miami Neighborhood Guide

 About Little Havana: A Cuban Oasis in Miami

-Prior to its transition into an epicenter for Cuban immigrants, the area now known as Little Havana played home to lowers middles class Southerners and a large Jewish population.
-The 1960s brought a sharp influx of Cuban immigrants and refugees to the area, and was named after the largest city in their motherland – Havana.
+Prior to its transition into an epicenter for Cuban immigrants, the area now known as Little Havana played home to lower middle class Southerners and a large Jewish population.
+The 1960s brought a sharp influx of Cuban immigrants and refugees to the area, and was named after the largest city in their motherland: Havana.

 Today, Little Havana is widely known for its cultural happenings, such as the Three Kings Parade and Viernes Culturales (Cultural Fridays).
-Locals and tourists alike flock to its streets for its authentic Cuban cuisine, landmarks such as the Domino Park, and their supercharged political fervor.
+Locals and tourists alike flock to its streets for authentic Cuban cuisine, landmarks such as Domino Park, and the community’s supercharged political fervor.
 The entire area is buzzing with pride for their Cuban heritage, yet everywhere you turn there’s an echo of their resounding gratefulness to call the United States their home.

 The main thoroughfare, Calle Ocho, boasts one of the largest annual street festivals in the world.
 With 1 million visitors each year, participants create a spectacle of national pride by donning the flags or colors of their home country, playing a variety of Latin music, and selling popular food dishes from nations around the world.
 But even when the party’s not in full swing, Calle Ocho remains one of the area’s must-see spots among visitors and local folk year-round.